Mikapall/Demon-s-Souls-SL1-Repository/ds1.md

 * Demon Firesage - Demon's Catalyst / Empty arena
 * Centipede Demon - Empty arena
 * Black Dragon Kalameet - Calamity Ring / Empty arena
-* All Boss Souls and/or their bonfires/empty arenas
+* All Boss Souls and/or their empty arenas

 **As long as the run allows it, cheesing Bed of Chaos and Ceaseless Discharge is fine.**